REINFORCED CONCRETE PIPE (RCP)

 - No inspection

-- Improper backfill methods
+- Improper backfill methods and compaction equipment

 - Improper backfill materials and thicknesses

-- Lack of flexible covers
+- Lack of flexible connectors

 - Three feet of cover above the pipe, necessary for surfacing operations, is not present

-- No post installation testing performed with a 9-point mandrel or laser profiling
+- No post-installation testing performed with a 9-point mandrel or laser profiling